 Step 4: Organize your response

-The first three steps will provide you information on whether you should apply for the job position or not and what format should be followed to write the selection criteria to make your first impression.
+The first three steps will provide you with information on whether you should apply for the job position or not and what format should be followed to write the selection criteria to make your first impression.
 However, in this step, you respond to the job position.

 Having organized thoughts to write effective selection criteria is essential.
 Address each criterion under a different heading and explain how you gained that skill and experience in 2-3 lines.